- Make a full 6 line poem without using the word "the" more than 3 times.

 We walk blindly on the concrete

-Stained with the blood of a boy who dreamed
+Stained with the blood of a boy who

 Of becoming an investigator